 A landlords reminder

-The new Coronavirus Act 2020 (the “Act”) temporarily prevents the landlords from repossessing their own properties when their business tenants fail to pay rents during the period from 26 March 2020 until 30 September 2020 (extended by regulations from 30 June 2020).
+The new Coronavirus Act 2020 (the “Act”) temporarily prevents the landlords from repossessing their own properties when their business tenants fail to pay rents during the “relevant period” to 31 March 2021 (further extended in 2020).
 This period might be extended in future.
 By saying “rents”, they include any sum payable under the lease – such as principal rent, service charge, insurance rent etc.

 This is a tough time for the landlords.
 Here is the list of what you should bear in mind:-